aces/open_science_identity/README.md

 * Prototype code that will be finalized over time.
 Missing some constants, conventions need to be established for genders, etc.
-* Complete implementations in Ruby, PHP; Perl and Javascript in progress; Python not started.
+* Complete implementations in Ruby, PHP, and JavaScript; Perl in progress; Python not started.